-Taking inspiration from European-style flower shows (you might recall the Keukenhof Flower Exhibit in The Netherlands for example), tons of floral displays, installations, and hospitality and retail activations will appear all across the neighborhood thanks to L.E.A.F, TF Cornerstone and the Meatpacking Business Improvement District.
+Taking inspiration from European-style flower shows (you might recall the Keukenhof Flower Exhibit in The Netherlands for example), we know there will be tons of floral displays, installations, and hospitality and retail activations like last year to appear all across the neighborhood thanks to L.E.A.F, TF Cornerstone, and the Meatpacking Business Improvement District.

-Among floral classes, brand activations, and retail experiences, L.E.A.F. is working with over 100 florists to create and design a series of installations that will decorate the plazas and storefronts of the Meatpacking District.
+Among floral classes, brand activations, and retail experiences, L.E.A.F. worked with over 100 florists to create and design a series of installations that decorated the plazas and storefronts of the Meatpacking District.

-As reported by the Times, L.E.A.F. will eventually be for-profit and include ticketed lectures, parties, and master classes, however, this year, the event will be free to the public.
-For a festival that took five years to pull-off (and was originally scheduled for last June), this fantastic floral event is definitely something you won’t want to miss!
+As reported last year by the Times, L.E.A.F. will eventually be for-profit and include ticketed lectures, parties, and master classes, however, last year’s event was free to the public.
+For a festival that took five years to pull-off (and was originally scheduled for June 2020), this fantastic floral event is definitely something you won’t want to miss!

 For more information visit the L.E.A.F. website or follow their Instagram.